Devise a list of 5 courses you would take to fix your life.

 I feel like I am to a place where I can see why things happen.
 Still,

-especially after my grandpa's funeral, I feel like there is SO much more to
+grandpa's funeral, I feel like there is SO much more to

 explore.
 I would like to spend a lot of time doing a detailed, relationship